How Long Should You Stay in A Hot Tub?

 how long can you stay in a hot tub

-If you are a healthy adult, it’s safe for you to soak for 15-30 minutes at higher temperatures.
-As you get older you may find that your body cannot take such extreme temperatures for as long so you may need to stay in for less time, particularly if you have blood pressure problems.
+If you are a healthy adult, it’s safe to soak for 15-30 minutes at higher temperatures.
+However, as you get older, your body may not be able to withstand such extreme temperatures for as long, so you may need to stay in for less time, particularly if you have blood pressure problems.

-Research shows that if you have children, you need to keep the temperature low.
-If it’s at the maximum of 104°F (40ºC), don’t let them stay for more than 5 minutes or even use it at all.
+Research shows that you must keep the temperature low if you have children.
+If it’s at a maximum of 104°F (40ºC), don’t let them stay for more than 5 minutes or even use the tub at all.
 You should read this article from kidspluspgh.com about hot tubs and children’s safety.

-It’s safest to keep to the ideal hot tub temperature which is a balmy 98°F (36.5ºC), but even then children shouldn’t stay inside for longer than 15 minutes.
+It’s safest to keep the ideal hot tub temperature at a balmy 98°F (36.5ºC), but even then, children shouldn’t stay inside for longer than 15 minutes.

-Have in mind that hot tubs are extremely unsafe for children under the age of 5.
-Always be there to supervise your child when they’re playing in the hot tub, and make sure they don’t stay in longer than 15 minutes.
+Keep in mind that hot tubs are extremely unsafe for children under the age of 5.
+Always supervise your child when they’re playing in the hot tub, and make sure they don’t stay in for longer than 15 minutes.

-I have a separate article specifically about what is the best hot tub temperature in various situations.
+I have a separate article about the best hot tub temperature in various situations.

 Hot Tub Maintenance Course